httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

-When attempting to define new priority parameters, care must be taken so that they do not adversely interfere with prioritization performed by existing endpoints or intermediaries that do not understand the newly defined priority parameter.
+When attempting to define new priority parameters, care must be taken so that they do not adversely interfere with prioritization performed by existing endpoints or intermediaries that do not understand the newly defined priority parameters.
 Since unknown priority parameters are ignored, new priority parameters should not change the interpretation of, or modify, the urgency (see
 {{urgency}}) or incremental (see {{incremental}}) priority parameters in a way that is not backwards compatible or fallback safe.